What Is a Conventional Loan? How do they work. Step By Step you Know

 How a Conventional Mortgage Works?

-Conventional loans are broken down into conforming and no-conforming loans, depending on whether or not they conform to guidelines set by the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac), the two government-backed mortgage companies that own many mortgages in the U.S.
+Conventional loans are broken down into conforming and non-conforming loans, depending on whether or not they conform to guidelines set by the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac), the two government-backed mortgage companies that own many mortgages in the U.S.

-• Credit Score – Good credit required.
+• Credit Score – Good credit is required.
 You generally need a credit score of 620, although some lenders may look for a score of 660 or better.

 • Down Payment requirement – You can find conventional mortgage loans with a down payment required as low as 3%, and some lenders have special programs that offer up to 100% financing.
-However, if you don’t put down 20% or more, the lender typically requires you to pay private mortgage.
+However, if you don’t put down 20% or more, the lender typically requires you to pay the private mortgage.

 • Interest rates – You can get a fixed-rate loan or an adjustable-rate loan.
 Your interest rate will largely depend on your credit score and overall history.
 The better your credit score is, the less you will pay in interest over the life of the loan.

-• Loan terms – Conventional loans are typically rapid over a 30-year term, but its possible to qualify for a 15- or 20-year conventional mortgage loan.
+• Loan terms – Conventional loans are typically rapid over a 30-year term, but it’s possible to qualify for a 15- or 20-year conventional mortgage loan.

 What are the Types of Conventional Loans?